 In this article, we have discussed how the industry has been focusing on observability alone to solve for reliability.
 SRE teams are stuck in a vicious cycle of firefighting while setting up even more monitoring and alerting, leading to fatigue and burnout.
 At the same time, the cost of observability is becoming unsustainable for many companies.
 It's a paradox that necessitates a new approach and a shift in the industry's trajectory, which, we believe, is controllability.
 We discussed the current state of controllability and how Aperture is bridging the controllability gap with a new class of control surfaces and an observability-driven control plane.

 For a more in-depth understanding of Aperture, feel free to explore our Documentation and GitHub repository.
-Additionally, join our Slack community to discuss best practices, ask questions, and participate in discussions.
+Additionally, join our vibrant Discord community to discuss best practices, ask questions, and engage in insightful discussions with like-minded individuals.

 The open source core offering is augmented by the commercial Aperture Cloud SaaS product that offers a managed control plane, advanced traffic analytics, policy management and so on.